A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

-Each phase's compressibility has to be determined in order to evaluate \(\nabla\cdot\vec{u}^{n+1}\) (Eq.~(\ref{eqn:divnewtime})) and solve the PPE (Eq.~(\ref{eqn:ppe2})) presented in Section~\ref{subsec:contmom}.
-Under the low-Mach-number constraint, it is sufficient to know the density variations caused by temperature and concentration changes as the thermodynamic pressure is assumed to remain constant in open-boundary problems.
-In this work, the material derivative of density is related to the material derivatives of enthalpy and mass fraction of each species as
+Each phase's compressibility has to be determined in order to evaluate phase-wise velocities and solve the momentum equation as presented in Subsection~\ref{subsec:contmom}.
+Under the low-Mach-number constraint, it is sufficient to know the density variations caused by temperature and concentration changes as the thermodynamic pressure is assumed constant in open-boundary problems.
+In this work, the material derivative of density is related to the material derivatives of mixture enthalpy and mass fraction of each species as

 For a binary mixture, Eq.~(\ref{eqn:rhochange1}) is simplified to